top of page

 Chloe; 6th grade student

-• She felt unhappy and often blame her working parents for not being able to spare time for her interests and hobbies.
+• This situation leaves her feeling unhappy, and she often holds her working parents responsible for not having the time to support her interests and hobbies.

 Child

-Based on the affinity mapping outcomes, we obtained a better understanding of the product roadmap and how could we include the information to the MVP to solve the design challenges.
+Through the analysis of affinity mapping outcomes, we gained a deeper understanding of the product roadmap and identified ways to incorporate this information into the MVP to address design challenges.

 Screen Shot 2022-09-20 at 11.23.19 AM.png

-Here are the key findings we obtained after the affinity mapping activity.
-We figured these are the key features we have to include to the product.
+Here are the key findings from the affinity mapping.
+These represent the essential features to include in the product.

-Before we look into wireframes, we need user flows as a guideline to systemize the ideas and evaluate if the flow archive the project goals.
+Before delving into wireframes, we require user flows as a guide to organize ideas and assess whether the flow aligns with the project goals.

 Screen Shot 2022-10-18 at 8.51.05 PM.png